 Every year researchers, clinicians and engineers are invited to submit papers on a range of topics covering clinical specialities in Urology, Cardiac Surgery, Neuro Surgery, Thoracic Surgery, General Surgery, Gynaecology, ENT, Orthopaedic and Paediatric Surgery.

 The Symposium continues to grow year on year and it has now become the leading medical robotics event attended by an international audience of over 500 delegates with clinical, scientific and engineering expertise.
 The symposium has gained a prominent reputation for presentations, discussion and demonstrations of cutting-edge clinical practice and emerging technologies in robotic surgery.

-This year we plan to build beyond the previous achievements and take the symposium to even higher successes with the theme of Immersive Tech: The Future of Medicine.
+This year we plan to build beyond the previous achievements and take the symposium to even higher successes with the theme of AI Driven Health: Transforming Care.
 We have already received full CPD accreditation from the Royal College of Surgeons and to complement this we are planning a programme with increased focus on clinical practitioner centred talks, workshops and presentations.